 3. The Solution Selling Fieldbook: A Practical Guide to Real-World Solutions

-It starts by introducing the solution selling process.
+It starts by introducing the solution-selling process.
 It then discusses how you can adapt it to different sales environments.
-Then it offers some guidelines for solution selling implementation.
+Then, it offers some guidelines for solution-selling implementation.

 4. The New Solution Selling

 Published around 10 years after the original “Solution Selling” book was published, this book is what many call the sequel.
-Although it’s true many sequels don’t live up to the originals -this book is an exception.
+Although it’s true that many sequels don’t live up to the originals -this book is an exception.

 In this book, Eades builds off established solution-selling concepts and introduces new ones.
 Then, he explores a more streamlined approach to solution selling.
 One that helps sales teams achieve their goals.